getsentry/sentry-docs/src/docs/product/performance/query-insights.md

 The query description table below shows a list of queries, along with their volume (queries per min), average duration, and the total time your app spent running that query (time spent).
 The query descriptions are parametrized, so your queries may look slightly different.

-By default, this table is sorted by most time spent.
+By default, this table is sorted by most [time spent](#what-is-time-spent).
 This means that queries at the top are usually really slow, very frequent, or both.
 You can change this to sort by queries per minute to see the most frequently run queries, or by average duration to see the slowest queries.

 You can also use the dropdowns above to filter the table for specific SQL commands (such as `SELECT` and `UPDATE`) and tables queried.

 To view more details, click on a query from the table to open its **Query Summary** page.

+The gif below provides a detailed walkthrough of the **Queries** page.

 <div style="position: relative; padding-bottom: calc(48.68055555555556% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/v66mxydrZRsNxRgNMYUl?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Performance - Query Insights - Queries Page Walkthrough"></iframe></div>